Thesis Landing Page

 -

-Plan with making mistakes.
-It can happen that you will have to rerun your analysis several times before everything is correct.
-This is why it is good practice to add additional time for sanity checks, to the results make sense?
-Do the images look as they should?
+Plan some extra time for correcting mistakes.
+It can happen that you need to rerun your analysis several times before everything is correct.
+This is why it is good practice to add additional time for sanity checks: Do the results make sense?
+Do the images look the way they should?

 -